CityofToronto/bdit_data-sources/here/here_aggregation.md

 # Project Analysis

-The steps to aggregare here data in project analysis are similar to data requests.
-They are slightly different in term of the way we structure and organize data, as well as the base network used.
+The steps to aggregate here data in project analysis are similar to data requests.
+They are slightly different in terms of the way we structure and organize data, as well as the base network used.

 For example, bigger projects such as ActiveTO and RapidTO has their own schema `activeto`, and `rapidto`.
 SQLs for smaller projects reside in schema `data_analysis`.
-Time range, date range, as well geometry are usually defined in seperate tables or views for easier modification and reusability.
+Time range, date range, as well geometry are usually defined in separate tables or views for easier modification and reusability.

 ### Define time period in a view or a table